noorulahad/solana-pumpfun-module/README.md

 - **⚡ Fast & Efficient**: Optimized for speed with low-latency execution.
 - **🛡️ Jito Bundle Support**: detailed integration with Jito Block Engine to bypass network congestion and avoid MEV sandwich attacks.
-- **🔄 Complete Trading Suite**: Support for `Buy`, `Sell`, and `SellAll` operations.
+- **📊 Smart Priority Fees**: Automatically calculates fees based on the 75th percentile of network load to ensure transaction confirmation.
-- **⚙️ Configurable**: Easy customization of slippage, priority fees, and Jito tip amounts per transaction.
+- **🔄 Auto-Retry Mechanism**: Built-in exponential backoff to handle network failures gracefully.
-- **🏗️ OOP Design**: Clean Class-based architecture for easy integration into larger bot frameworks.
+- **🔌 Wallet Agnostic**: Implement `IWallet` to use any wallet strategy (Keypair, Ledger, etc.).
-- **🔐 Secure**: Local keypair management with environment variable support.
+- **⚙️ Configurable**: Easy customization of slippage, dynamic fees, and Jito tip amounts.

 ## ❓ Why Use This SDK?